Historical Football Kits

 In 1954, Ipswich were promoted to Division Two but the following season they came straight back down again.
 In 1955 Alf Ramsey was appointed manager.
 He led the club back into Division Two in 1957 and then, in 1961, to the Division Two title.
 To everyone's astonishment, the unfashionable club from East Anglia then won the First Division title at the first attempt.
 In 1963 European Cup football came to Portman Road for the first time, the club being eliminated by AC Milan who went on to win the competition.
 Ramsey was appointed England manager and went on to earn his knighthood in 1966.

 To mark their centenary season (1988-89) Ipswich added a scroll below their badge.
-The badge itself had been introduced in 1972 following a competition and featured a "Suffolk Punch", a local breed of pony.
-In 1995 this badge was redesigned.
+The badge itself had been introduced in 1972 following a competition and featured a "Suffolk Punch", a local breed of heavy horse (although the dainty steed in the original would have been more at home at a Suffolk gymkhana than pulling a plough).
+This popular crest was given a facelift in 1995.

 Sources